melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

 ## Pre-Debugging Steps:

-Before diving into debugging, it's crucial to perform two essential steps:
+Before diving into an issue, it's crucial to perform two essential steps:

 **1) Check the latest changes:** Ensure you're working with the latest AMD driver modifications located in the